pedram-enayati-kashani/bookmark/11 React.md

 ### React

+#### state
+state is a object and save component dynamic data in system memory

 #### Imperative programming :
 when you create tag , change tag , or set styled for tag in other you access to your document tags with dom